 Many businesses owners approach us and ask, ‘What is SEO?’ so we’re delving in to the depths of search engine optimisation in our first installment of our SEO blog series.

 When it comes to Search Engine Optimisation (SEO), it can often seem like a hard nut to crack.
-The subject and its practices often seem to be shrouded in mystery, with only die-hard marketers knowing how to tame the beast that is SEO.
+The subject and its practices often seem to be shrouded in mystery.
+With only die-hard marketers knowing how to tame the beast that is SEO.

-This couldn’t be further to the truth, when you understand the principles of SEO, it can become fairly easy to implement and control.
+This couldn’t be further from the truth, when you understand the principles of SEO, it can become fairly easy to implement and control.
 Whilst we appreciate that there are other search engines, in this blog, we’ll be primarily focusing on Google as they have the largest market share (85%) among search engines.

 What is SEO?

-It’s difficult to communicate in one sentence of what SEO actually is.
+It’s difficult to communicate in one sentence what SEO actually is.
 The analogy that we prefer is that you can think of SEO as a library.
 If you wanted a book about cars, the librarian would ask you about the context of your search; and then produce books accordingly, that best match your search.

 This is the simple version of what SEO does.
 When you create a web page or blog, you can assign a keyword linked to each page.
 When someone searches up that keyword in a search engine like Google, your website will appear somewhere in the results.
 However, this doesn’t necessarily mean it will appear on the first page of the search engine.

 It’s important to remember, there is something called Pay Per Click (PPC) results and Google My Business.
 Whilst these are forms of SEO, there are different ways of achieving them than organic SEO results.
 PPC results on Google are displayed directly at the top of the search results and are paid for by the business/organisation.
 The price is based on a cost per click basis, essentially, each time the paid result is clicked, the business is charged a cost per click which varies dependent on the popularity of the keyword.
-If multiple businesses want the same keyword, there is an auction; the business who is willing to spend the most money per click on the keyword and has the best SEO score on their website will be at the top.
+If multiple businesses want the same keyword, there is an auction; the business that is willing to spend the most money per click on the keyword and has the best SEO score on their website will be at the top.

 Google My Business works on a location basis.
 You will usually see these results when you have location services turned on.
 These results take SEO into account, but also the distance away from your current location and ratings it’s received on Google.
 You can see all three types of search results below.